vadimcoder/react-starter-kit/README.md

 1. would like to publish the project as a website?
 Then make a distribution build by generating static files:
 `yarn dist` (then go to `dist` folder)

+1. would like to see analytics for the bundle?:
+`yarn dist:analyze`

 1. run tests:
 `yarn test`